Brex Corporate Card For Startups Review

 No Annual Fee

 There is no annual fee associated with the Brex corporate card.
 You won’t have to weigh your earned rewards against the cost of having the card — it’s all gravy.

 Remember, however, that while the first five cards are free, each subsequent card incurs a $5 monthly fee — the equivalent of a $60 annual fee per card.
 If you have a lot of employees and you give cards to all of them, the costs will add up quickly.

 The Brex card carries no foreign transaction fee.
 Combine that with the generous points-earning for travel offered to Brex Exclusive members, and you’ve got the makings of a nifty business travel card.

-Is The Brex Corporate Card Right For You?
+Is The Brex Corporate Card For Startups Right For You?

 The fact that the Brex corporate card is a charge card implies that the intended audience does not need a card to smooth out cash flow issues.
 This card is for ambitious startups with cash in the bank and the ability to pay off the card in full every 30 days.
 For founders of startups along these lines, the Brex card is an exceptional value.
 You’ll get rewards tailored to startups with no limits on the amount of spending that earns you a high rate of points, and best of all, you won’t be personally liable for your business debts, so your personal assets will be safe in the event your startup bites the dust.

-While “disruption” has become something of a byword for clichéd tech-bro hubris, if ever there were an industry in dire need of shaking up, it’s the credit card industry.
-Making access to credit dependent on one’s FICO score isn’t simply iniquitous, it’s outdated and inefficient.
-Brex has come up with a new kind of corporate credit card that dispenses with many of the traditional practices of the industry — and that can only be a good thing.
-Shouldn’t your ability to get business credit depend on the strength of your business and not some imperious far-off credit bureau?
+While “disruption” has become something of a byword for clichéd tech-bro hubris, if ever there was an industry in dire need of shaking up, it’s the credit card industry.
+Making access to credit dependent on one’s FICO score isn’t simply iniquitous; it’s outdated and inefficient.
+Brex has come up with a new kind of corporate card that dispenses with many of the traditional practices of the industry — and that can only be a good thing.
+Shouldn’t your ability to access business credit depend on the strength of your business and not some imperious far-off credit bureau?